fle1scha/Deep-Learning-Network-Traffic-Prediction/README.md

     python3 dataAnalysis.py
     ```

-    Note: the dataAnalysis file will not run succesfully if the DL4NTP program has not completed LSTM model training.
+    NOTE: the dataAnalysis file will not run succesfully if the DL4NTP program has not completed LSTM model training.

 3. The user will be asked for prompts in the command line as the program run.
 Example answers to each input are provided below:
 ```